 An application for a rest home subsidy is likely to be declined if you have given away substantial amounts, whether to a trust or to anyone else.
 Under the current rules, you may gift only \$27,000 a year (reducing to \$6,000 a year during the five years before you apply for a subsidy).
-If only one spouse or partner is in care, your combined gifting as a couple must be below those limits.
+Your combined gifting as a couple must be below those limits.

-During the five year gifting period, if too much has been given in one year, the gifts can be averaged over the following years to keep within the prescribed limits.
-Gifting prior to that five year period cannot be averaged out, but it's sometimes possible to reverse the transfer of assets in order to qualify for a subsidy.
+During the five-year gifting period, if too much has been given in one year, the gifts can be averaged over the following years to keep within the prescribed limits.

+Gifting prior to that five-year period cannot be averaged out, but it's sometimes possible to reverse the transfer of assets in order to qualify for a subsidy.
 The rules are complex and the Ministry of Social Development has a stringent regime of assessing whether or not you may have 'deprived' yourself of assets, or income from assets.
 If you attempt to qualify for a rest home subsidy by completing a single gift, it's unlikely to be effective.